isabelcosta/isabelcosta.github.io/content/about/index.md

 I volunteer as a mentor for [Black CodHer](https://blackcodher.com/) coding bootcamp and [As Raparigas de Código](https://raparigasdocodigo.pt/).

-I’m also an admin at [AnitaB.org Open Source](https://github.com/anitab-org) community and a [GitHub Star](https://stars.github.com/).
-I help maintain its projects including both backend and android repositories of the Mentorship System.
-What I’ve been enjoying the most about being a maintainer is to manage the project contributions and, at the same time, help newcomers making their first contribution to open source, while providing a safe environment for them to learn, with the help from the community.
+Previously, I was an admin at [AnitaB.org Open Source](https://github.com/anitab-org) community and a [GitHub Star](https://stars.github.com/).
+I maintained its projects including both backend and android repositories of the Mentorship System.
+What I’ve enjoyed the most about being a maintainer is to manage the project contributions and, at the same time, help newcomers making their first contribution to open source, while providing a safe environment for them to learn, with the help from the community.

 Occasionally, I write blog [~/posts](/posts/) ✍🏾  and present [~/talks](/talks/) 🎙️, mostly about Open Source.
 I also do other volunteer [~/work](/work/) 👐🏾 via mostly mentoring.